alkreb/wolf-pack-tracker-au24/docs/index.md

 ## Tutorial

-Learn how to locate and wolf and determine the wolf's health with in the Wolf Pack Tracker service.
+Learn how to add a wolf to the Wolf Pack Tracker service.

 * [Wolf Pack Tracker API tutorial](tutorials/tutorials.md).